La Ligua River

-The La Ligua River (Spanish: Rio la Ligua) is a river of Chile.
+The La Ligua River (Spanish: Río La Ligua) is a river in Chile.

 Location

 The La Ligua River is located in Chile's Valparaiso Region, or the V Region of Chile.
 The river is located in the developing agricultural valley in the semi-arid Norte Chico.
 The river is surrounded by steep valleys that is both short and narrow.
 The dimensions of the valley is that it is approximately 20 km wide and 100 km long.
 The river’s basin is located at the foothills of the Andes Mountains and continues until it discharges in the Pacific Ocean, just north of the town of Papudo and south of the town of Longotoma.
 La Ligua River is unique in that its source is in the low part of Andes Mountains, which is important, in geographic terms, because the river only receives snowmelt in spring.
 This is compared to other rivers that originate in the high Andes, as they are fed by snowmelt throughout the year.
 Due to its location, the La Ligua River has a seasonal flow, which peaks in the spring during the snowmelt and reduces exponentially in the summer months.
 Besides the snowmelt, there is a shallow and unconfined aquifer underneath the river.